syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endhighlight %}
 {% endtabs %}

-2.Build the application and launch the .exe file from bin folder.
+2. Build the application and launch the .exe file from bin folder.

-3.To create, record and run the tests for Coded UI Test project, you can refer this section **Create, Record and Run the tests**.
+3. Create, record, and run the tests for Coded UI Test project by referring `Create, Record, and Run the tests` section.

 ### Hand code for CUIT operation